MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable this policy, users can't open files using the ClickOnce protocol.
 Instead, the file will be saved to the file system using the browser.
 This policy overrides the user's ClickOnce setting in the edge://flags/ page.

-If you don't configure this policy, users with Google Chrome versions before Google Chrome 87 can't open files using the ClickOnce protocol by default.
+If you don't configure this policy, users with Microsoft Edge versions before Microsoft Edge 87 can't open files using the ClickOnce protocol by default.
 However, they have the option to enable the use of the ClickOnce protocol with the edge://flags/ page.
-Users with Google Chrome versions 87 and later can open files using the ClickOnce protocol by default but have the option to disable the ClickOnce protocol with edge://flags/ page.
+Users with Microsoft Edge versions 87 and later can open files using the ClickOnce protocol by default but have the option to disable the ClickOnce protocol with edge://flags/ page.

 Disabling ClickOnce may prevent ClickOnce applications (.application files) from launching properly.